 Heat about 1/2 inch of shortening, bacon drippings, or oil in a large skillet over medium heat.

-When the oil is hot—about 360 F—add the coated tomato slices and fry them in the hot fat for about 3 minutes, or until the bottoms are golden brown.
+When the oil is hot—about 360 F—add several of the coated tomato slices, careful not to overcrowd the pan.
+Fry them in the hot fat until the bottoms are golden brown, about 3 minutes.
 Gently turn the slices and fry the other side until browned.

-Remove the fried tomato slices to paper towels to drain and then move them to a rack.
-Keep them warm as you fry subsequent batches.
+Remove the fried tomato slices to paper towels to drain and then transfer to a cooling rack.
+Sprinkle with salt to taste.
+Keep them warm in a low oven as you fry subsequent batches.